 Nagoya Station 名古屋駅

 Nagoya Station is Japan's and the world's biggest railway station.
 Known locally as Meieki, the Nagoya Station complex, with a floor area of 410,000 m edges Kyoto Station and Shinjuku Station in Tokyo in Japan's big station league.
-Nagoya Station is big, bright, business-like and very busy.
+Nagoya Station is big, bright, business-like and very busy - the 7th busiest station in the world, in fact.

 Most of those 410,000 m however are taken up by a Takashimaya department store including a branch of Tokyu Hands, restaurants, the Nagoya Marriott Associa Hotel and shops in the twin towers, or to give them their proper name, the JR Central Towers, that rise up over the station concourse and its underground malls.

 The impressive 240 meter-plus glass towers were completed in 1999 and have excellent views over the city from the Panorama Salon (previously the observation deck in the office tower) and the exclusive, pricey bar in the Marriott Associa Hotel in the slightly shorter and slimmer hotel tower.

-JR local trains from Nagoya Station run to Toyohashi, Gifu, Maibara, Ogaki and Tajimi.
+JR trains from Nagoya Station run to Okazaki, Gamagori, Toyohashi, Gifu, Maibara, Ogaki and Tajimi.
 The JR Hida Express runs from Nagoya to Takayama (2 hours, 17 minutes) and Toyama (4 hours) via Gero Onsen (95 minutes).
 The JR Shinano Express goes to Nagano (2 hours, 55 minutes).
 The Shirasagi Express service (approx 3 hours) runs to Kanazawa.

 Nagoya Station is also a terminal for local buses and both the JR and Meitetsu highway bus network with day and night buses to Tokyo, Osaka, Kyoto, Takayama, Gujo-Hachiman, Shirakawa-go, Izumo, Matsue and other destinations.

-Nagoya Station is on both the Higashiyama and Sakura-dori subway lines and is the starting point for the Aonami overland line to Nagoya Port and the SCMAGLEV and Railway Park at Kinjo Futo.
+Nagoya Station is on both the Higashiyama and Sakura-dori subway lines and is the starting point for the Aonami overland line to the Nagoya Port district with the big attractions of Legoland and the SCMAGLEV and Railway Park at Kinjo Futo.

 Heading west from Nagoya Station the Sakura-dori Line terminates at the next stop - Nakamura Kuyakusho, while the Higashiyama Line (yellow on subway maps) continues seven stops to Takabata.